Madalina088/Aeries_Project/README.md

 -	regression tests are passed

 Risks:
+Project Risks:
 -	the complexity of requirements and the large number of changes may cause delay
 -	stability risks (crashes, disconnects, etc)
+-	insufficient resources

+Product Risks:
 -	Internet Explorer browser might have performance issues
 -	versions of Internet Explorer browser older than 1.5923e have security vulnerabilities (we could mention what vulnerabilities are)
 -	the web page pagination could be impacted when opened on mobile devices
+-	new browser might not be supported
 -	stress conditions might impact the web application
--	new browser might not be supported

 ### 2.2 Test analysis ###